+Published in Daily Times, October 24th 2017.

 https://dailytimes.com.pk/129447/politics-of-hate-2/

 OP-ED

 Ahmadis and middle-class anxieties

 The community is a victim of nationalism.
 In the pre-independence period, the Ahmadia middle class politics had aligned with the Pakistan movement.
 Post independence, the middle class politics of Pakistan ended up targeting the community as an internal other against whom Muslim, and hence Pakistani, credentials were authenticated Daanish Mustafa